 Honours in Psychology

 Students study the theoretical and practical application of psychology through a combination of coursework units and a research thesis within the School’s research themes.
-Please review the handbook for detailed unit information.
+Please review the handbook for detailed unit information for the following:

 The course is delivered on-campus at Clayton over a duration of one (1) year full-time.

-Students enrolled in the Bachelor of Psychology (Honours) (course code 3883) or Bachelor of Psychology (Honours) (course code M3005) will proceed to the fourth year of study.
-All other students will undertake the Honours program as a separate fourth year in either the Bachelor of Arts (Honours) or Bachelor of Science (Honours).
-The program is the same regardless of the course in which you are enrolled.
+Students enrolled in M3005 Bachelor of Psychology (Honours) can proceed to the fourth year of study upon successful admission to the Honours program.
+All other students will undertake the M3708 Bachelor of Psychology Honours program as a separate standalone fourth year.
+The program delivery is the same regardless of the course in which you are enrolled.

 A completed bachelor's degree or graduate diploma that includes the APAC accredited major of ten units in psychology.
 Admission to the program is competitive and determined on the basis of academic merit within the cohort of the given year.